 Day 9: Golden Pavilion

-Start your day by discovering your inner peace.
+Discover your inner peace.
 Meditate with a Zen Buddhist monk, who’ll take you on a journey of tranquility during a meditation class at the Daisen-In Temple.
 Afterwards, explore the temple, and enjoy an informal tea ceremony with volunteers from the temple.
-Then, head to perhaps the most iconic site of Kyoto: The Golden Pavilion at the Kinkaku-ji Zen Buddhist Temple.
+Then, head to perhaps the most iconic site of Kyoto: the Golden Pavilion at the Kinkaku-ji Zen Buddhist Temple.
 Walk around the lake and be mesmerized by the shimmering golden reflection of the pavilion on the water.

 Explore Gion District to learn more about geishas, and step into the theatre at Gion Corner where you’ll have the chance to see traditional Japanese performances.
 The program includes real geishas performing their traditional arts, as well as other Japanese performances of comedy, spoken word and dance.
 The various performances have English translations in the accompanying program.